-Anytime you plan to change the size or shape of the home, you should hire an architect.
+Anytime you plan to change the size or shape of a home, you should be hiring an architect for home design.
 For minor remodels that don’t change the layout of the space, this pro may be helpful but not necessary.

 How do I know if I should be hiring an architect or engineer?